Car Buying Strategies

 Nothing has changed for 2021 since the 2020 line-up saw a total overhaul for the Nissan Versa.
 The 2020 Versa received updated interior and exterior styling elements, even more available safety features than before, and an upgraded engine with a bit more power.
 Also, the Versa Note hatchback was discontinued in 2020 and will not be returning in 2021.

-Top 10 Reasons to Buy a 2021 Nissan Versa – The Pros
+Ten Reasons You May Like the 2021 Nissan Versa – The Pros

 1. Numerous Safety Features